jkassemi/stubby/README.md

 Stubby makes your development environment act more like your production environment.

-A local DNS and HTTP server combo that provides a declarative environment based configuration for talking to servers that act exactly like production but aren't.
+A local server suite with a declarative project-specific configuration that helps the project see the host environment just as it would see production if it were running there.

 ## Philosophy